Office of Academic Enrichment

 Is this a Pre-Law program?

 No and you do not have to be a pre-law major or have an interest in going to law school to enjoy this program.
-LSS is focused on guiding Scholars to develop meaningful relationships, understand their advocacy interests, and learn various ways to serve others regardless of the roles they take on in their lives, personal or occupational.
-The LSS Program Manager is a licensed attorney in the State of Florida and serves as a Pre-Law Advisor for any interested LS Scholars.
+LSS is focused on guiding Scholars to develop meaningful relationships, identify advocacy interests, and learn various ways to serve others regardless of the roles they take on in their lives, personal, professional, or career.
+The LSS Program Manager is a licensed attorney (Florida and Ohio) and serves as a Pre-Law Advisor for designated LS Scholars.

 Are there additional academic benefits to joining LSS?